Mumin8/alx-backend/0x00-pagination/README.md

 Paging requires an implied ordering.
 By default this may be the item’s unique identifier, but can be other ordered fields such as a created date.

+# Task
+Write a function named index_range that takes two integer arguments page and page_size.

+The function should return a tuple of size two containing a start index and an end index corresponding to the range of indexes to return in a list for those particular pagination parameters.

+Page numbers are 1-indexed, i.e. the first page is page 1.